polyfem/polyfem/docs/main.md

 ### Quadrature Rules

-polyfem::quadrature contains a set of quadrature rules for all elements implemented in polyfem::basis.
+`polyfem::quadrature` contains a set of quadrature rules for all elements implemented in `polyfem::basis`.
 The quadrature library is mostly independent from the rest of the codebase and it is based on the open-source library quadpy.

 ### Time Integration

-For transient problems, polyfem::time_integrator implements linear (Implicit Euler ImplicitEuler.hpp, Implicit Newmak ImplicitNewmark.hpp) and non-linear time integrators (BDF BDF.hpp).
+For transient problems, `polyfem::time_integrator` implements first-order (Implicit Euler `ImplicitEuler.hpp`) and higher-order time integrators (Implicit Newmak `ImplicitNewmark.hpp`, BDF `BDF.hpp`).

 ### Collection of PDEs

 Polyfem contains right hand side, boundary conditions, exact solutions, and initial conditions for many common PDEs.
-We refer to the documentation in the polyfem::problem section for more details.
+We refer to the documentation in the `polyfem::problem` section for more details.
 The major physics supported by polyfem are:

 1. Laplace
 2. Helmholtz